pyx9999/black-arch-install/README.md

 recommendation: manjaro or arch linux os.

-garuda os does this for you
+garuda os add the repo for you, btw

 How to install: